Cloudneeti/docs_cloudneeti/deployment-guide.md

 To deploy CloudNeeti VM from the Azure Marketplace:

+**Note**: User logging into Azure Portal must have Global admin role to make the necessary configuration changes.

 ## Purchase CloudNeeti from Azure Marketplace
 1. Log in to the  [Microsoft Azure portal](https://portal.azure.com/).
 2. Click Marketplace or click Browse &gt; in the left side navigation, and select Marketplace from the list.
 3. In Click the Security + Identity blade and search for `CloudNeeti Enterprise`.
 4. Click CloudNeeti Enterprise